anoloriya-llc/anoloriya.github.io/about.md

 With a decade of experience from Fortune 100 firms all the way to garage startups, Anoloriya rapidly develops a functional understanding of complex topics and “tricky situations” to craft strategies that promote good decision-making, maximize return, and protect against the downside.

 Our core competencies range from financial engineering and organizational psychology to political and strategic guidance.

+*Anoloriya holds and operates a small portfolio of businesses and promotes novel, responsible approaches to corporate management and strategy.*